 For example, you should eat a nutritious diet with minimally processed foods and a wide range of healthy natural foods, get at least 7 to 8 hours of quality sleep every night, drink plenty of water, limit alcohol and soda, and minimize stress.

 Work on figuring out the timing of your running and eating so that you feel energized and fueled without being bloated and full.
-Focus on carbohydrates before you run and a balance of protein and carbohydrates to refuel afterwards.
+Focus on carbohydrates before you run and a balance of protein and carbohydrates to refuel afterward.

 Speed Workouts